architolk/mimtools/GIT-WORKFLOW.md

 #

-If you want to automate the process of generating MIM models, please at the following in:
+If you want to automate the process of generating MIM models, please add the following in:

 `.github/workflows/gen-mim-ld.yml`

-(and change accordingly... - stuff in CAPTITALS)
+(and change accordingly... - stuff in CAPITALS)

 ```